A guide to mortgage costs and fees

 What do mortgage fees include?

-This is a variable cost, based on the guiding principle that the larger the deposit you can afford, the more money you’ll save in the long term.
-With a generous deposit, you’ll reduce the size of the loan as well as the interest, and therefore the amount required in monthly repayments too.
-It means less risk for you and your mortgage lender, which also increases your chances of getting a better deal.
+Typically, the larger the deposit you can afford, the more money you’ll save in the long term.
+If you have a generous deposit, you’ll reduce the size of the mortgage you need as well as the interest you pay.

 With 95% mortgages now available, deposits can be just 5% – a more affordable option that’s particularly popular with first-time buyers looking to get on the property ladder.

-Mortgage broker fee – £0 to 500
+Mortgage broker fee: £0 to £500

 A mortgage broker does the legwork when it comes to finding the right mortgage deal for you.
 They know the market well and, if you’re new to house buying, self-employed or in unusual circumstances, they can be a reassuring and helpful presence.

-You may or may not be charged for their services – some take a commission from the mortgage provider instead.
+Some mortgage brokers offer a fee-free service; others take a commission from the mortgage provider instead.
 But if they do charge, you can still usually have an initial chat for free.

 We’ve partnered with London & Country Mortgages Ltd (L&C)** to provide you with fee-free mortgage advice.